 Pulsing: In general, the consensus is that pulsing is better for most application and continuous wave is best for rebuilding nervous system damage (*See Study Here).
 Pulsing the laser adds additional benefits by stimulating the cells.
-In addition, pulsing the laser helps keep the body from adapting to the input and reacting less to the therapy over time.
-The human body adapts to fixed inputs (like wearing clothes) and our bodies can react less over long periods of time.
+In addition, pulsing the laser might keep the body from adapting to the input and reacting less to the therapy over time.
+The human body adapts to fixed inputs (like wearing clothes) and our bodies can react less continuous input over long periods of time.
 The same theory can be applied to lasers.
 This means that animals with chronic problems that require long-term therapy might start to see declining results with a CW (Continuous Wave) fixed output laser.
 Based on current technology, we recommend buying a laser that does both pulsing and continuous wave output if it is within your budget.
 (Read More about pulsing and CW advantages)

 For advanced users that will be treating a wide variety of conditions, a multiple wavelength, pulsing, and continuous laser with lots of power is the ultimate.
 If you just want a "point and shoot" laser, that will help your veterinary therapy without having to spend a lot of time on setup, buy the product with the most power that you can afford.
 If you must compromise focus on wavelengths, but make sure you get enough power.
 Consider pulsing as a second priority.